• Skip to primary navigation

 Tisanes (herbal teas) can be used for various medicinal purposes such as relaxation, aid with stomach/digestion issues, and strengthening the immune system.

-There is no one best herb for tea, as each is used for different reasons and has different flavoring.
 However, you may find a favorite within this list of herbs for tea I personally love to use.

-🌿List of Herb for Tea
+List of Fresh Herbs for Tea

 Lemon Balm